ua-parser/uap-core/docs/specification.md

 ## device_parsers

-The `device_parsers` shall return information of the device `family` the User-Agent runs.
+The `device_parsers` return information of the device `family` the User-Agent runs on.
 Furthermore `brand` and `model` of the device can be specified.
-`brand` shall name the manufacturer of the device, where model shall specify the model of the device.
+`brand` names the manufacturer of the device, where model specifies the model of the device.

 | match in regex | default replacement | placeholder in replacement | note   |
 | ---- | ------------------ | ------- | ---------------------------------------- |